kwkoo/kserve-vllm/README.md

 01. Set the `KUBECONFIG` environment variable to point to the new cluster

+01. Deploy all components to OpenShift

+		make deploy

+	This will:

-01. Deploy the NFD and Nvidia GPU operators
+	*   Deploy the NFD and Nvidia GPU operators

-		make deploy-nvidia

-01. Deploy the Serverless and Service Mesh operators
+	*   Deploy the OpenShift Serverless and Service Mesh operators

-		make deploy-kserve-dependencies

-01. Deploy OpenShift AI and KServe
+	*   Deploy OpenShift AI and KServe

-		make deploy-oai

-01. Deploy minio and upload a model to a bucket in minio
+	*   Deploy minio and upload a model to a bucket in minio

-		make deploy-minio

-		make upload-model

-01. Deploy the `InferenceService`
+	*   Deploy the `InferenceService`

-		make deploy-llm

 ## Testing the LLM